mlcommons/ck/docs/taskforce.md

 to automatically find the most efficient and reproducible way to run AI, ML and any other application with any data on any software/hardware stack from the cloud to the edge at any given time.

-This platform will help users automatically generate the most suitable, reproducible and deployable solution to run emerging applications based on their requirements and constraints including costs, performance, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data sets.
+This platform will help users automatically generate the most suitable and deployable solution (ML framework, math library, inference engine and any related dependency) to run emerging applications based on their requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data sets.

 It is powered by the [rigorous MLPerf benchmark methodology](https://arxiv.org/abs/1911.02549) and the technology-agnostic [MLCommons CK/CM workflow automation framework](https://github.com/mlcommons/ck).
-The CM/CK framework simply adds a universal CLI and Python API to any software project in a transparent and non-intrusive way by reusing [portable CM scripts from the community](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md) that solve the "dependency hell" across rapidly evolving software, hardware and data.
+This framework provides a universal CLI and Python API to any software project in a transparent and non-intrusive way by reusing [portable CM scripts from the community](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md) that solve the "dependency hell" across rapidly evolving software, hardware and data.
+It is successfully used by the community and companies including Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo to automate their MLPerf inference submissions and make them more reproducible and reusable.

-Our ultimate goal is to help users focus on innovation by automating all their tedious and repetitive tasks and reducing their research, development, benchmarking, optimization and deployment costs in the rapidly evolving world.
+Our ultimate goal is to accelerate innovation by automating all tedious and repetitive tasks and slashing research, development, benchmarking, optimization and deployment time and costs for novel technology by 10..100 times in the rapidly evolving world.

 ## Discussions